LivTel/catalogue-webservices/README.md

 where:

-* `bin` is a symlink to the directory containing the query_usnob executable.
+* `bin` is the directory containing the query_usnob executable.
-* `src` is a symlink to the directory containing the usnob1 C code (optional if you've already compiled)
+* `src` is the directory containing the usnob1 C code (optional if you've already compiled)
-* `usnob` is a symlink to the directory containing the USNOB binary files.
+* `usnob` is the directory containing the USNOB binary files.
-* `apass` is a symlink to the directory containing the APASS database.
+* `apass` is the directory containing the APASS database.
-* `skycam` is a symlink to the directory containing the SKYCAM database.
+* `skycam` is the directory containing the SKYCAM database.

 # Catalogues supported